 A Trademark Claims period, as described in the Applicant Guidebook, will take place for 90 days.
 During this “Claims 1′′ period, anyone attempting to register a domain name matching a Clearinghouse record will be displayed a Claims notice (as included in the Applicant Guidebook) showing the relevant mark information, and must acknowledge the notice to proceed.
 If the domain name is registered, the relevant rights holders in the Clearinghouse will receive notice of the registration.

-The BC supports the Strawman Solution’s conclusion that duration of TM Claims notices is a matter of implementation, and does not require new policy development.
+The BC agrees with the Strawman conclusion that duration of the TM Claims notice period is a matter of implementation, and does not require new policy development.
 Existing GNSO policy requires that the new gTLD program “not infringe the existing legal rights of others".
 ICANN management and staff are therefore required to deliver mechanisms to implement that policy, including the required duration of the notice service.

 The BC also appreciates the Strawman Solution to extend TM claim notice period from 60 to 90 days.
+However, the BC believes the Strawman document fails to recognize the true beneficiaries of TM claim notices and the benefits of extending the claims period – at least until an objective review of their effectiveness.

-However, the BC notes that TM claim notices will provide a significant benefit to potential registrants, and not just to TM holders.
-TM claims notices should not be arbitrarily terminated after 90 days, let alone after 60 days.
+Unstated but inherent in the change is that TM claim notices will provide a significant benefit to potential registrants – not just to TM holders.
+For that reason the BC emphatically contends that the requirement to provide TM claims notices should not be arbitrarily terminated after 90 days, let alone after 60 days.

 It is at the point of registration when we ought to be informing registrants of possible TM conflicts, so they can make an informed decision about whether to register and how to use their new domain name in ways that avoid potential TM problems.
 TM claim notices allow a potential registrant to be aware of risks before investing in domain name acquisition, website build-out, and use of the domain in their business branding, advertising, signage, etc.